pinnaclesi/pinnaclesi.github.io/about.md

 permalink: /about/
 ---

-**Thinkspace** is just another minimalist Jekyll theme that focuses on technical writing.
-Designed for engineers to write their ranting and findings.
+**Pinnacle** is a group of people who are passionate about building computer systems and networks for your business processes to run faster and more efficiently.